ayushpoddar/my-personal-site/content/posts/token-payment-using-bills.md

 {{< pixigsap "tokens-for-expiry.js" >}}

 ## Problem #2 - Pepper wants to transfer tokens
-Common sense says that when you want to transfer tokens to someone, you should be sending the tokens that are closest to their expiry date.
-We will try to achieve that requirement.

-For example, if Pepper has to transfer 3 tokens to Tony, then she will choose the tokens which will expire on July 2 to send first.
+An additional requirement that comes up with this problem is that when transferring tokens, tokens closest to their expiry date should be sent first.

-Assume that she wants to send 11 tokens to Tony.
-As per the logic of using the tokens closest to their expiry date, the following tokens will be sent:
+Assume that Pepper wants to send 11 tokens to Tony.
+Then, the following tokens should be transferred _(refer the table above)_:

 1. 3 tokens due for expiry on July 2
 2. 10 tokens due for expiry on July 3

-But, the sum of these two will equal 13.
+But, the sum of these two equals 13.
 That is a problem!

-### The solution - Keep the change
+### Solution - Keep the change
-What would you do if you faced this scenario when making a payment in the grocery store.
+What would you do if you faced this scenario when making a payment in a grocery store.
 Imagine you have two currency bills (real paper money) of values $3 and $10 respectively.

 {{< figure src="/images/money-assorted.jpg" caption="Why is the term 'green' used for cash? 🤔" width="600" >}}